 3) the source 5G ProSe layer-3 end UE requests to release the direct communication with one of the target 5G ProSe layer-3 end UEs via the 5G ProSe layer-3 UE-to-UE relay UE using the same 5G ProSe direct link.

 The UE may include this IE to indicate the user info ID of the target 5G ProSe end UE if:

-a) the UE acts as a source 5G ProSe end UE, the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE, and the source 5G ProSe end UE has established direct communication with only one target 5G ProSe end UE via the 5G ProSe UE-to-UE relay UE using the 5G ProSe direct link; or
+a) the UE acts as a source 5G ProSe end UE, the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE, and the source 5G ProSe end UE has established direct communication with only one target 5G ProSe end UE via the 5G ProSe UE-to-UE relay UE using the 5G ProSe direct link.

+The UE shall include this IE to indicate the user info ID of the target 5G ProSe end UE if:

-b) the UE acts as a 5G ProSe UE-to-UE relay UE and the 5G ProSe direct link is between the 5G ProSe UE-to-UE relay UE and the target 5G ProSe end UE.
+a) the UE acts as a 5G ProSe UE-to-UE relay UE and the 5G ProSe direct link is between the 5G ProSe UE-to-UE relay UE and the target 5G ProSe end UE.

 10.3.6.5 Target end UE layer-2 ID

 The UE may include this IE if: